• Skip to main content

 Also called “the wear and tear disease,” osteoarthritis (OA) presents as the human body ages.
 During this process, bones and their protective cartilage begin to break down.
 The deterioration of protective cartilage that serves as a cushion between the bones and joints may make movement painful and flexibility difficult.

 While the effects of OA can’t be reversed, you can manage your symptoms and pain with lifestyle changes.
 Keeping up with your exercise, maintaining a healthy weight and diet and regular physical therapy can help keep your pain at bay.
-Should your symptoms worsen or you find you are no longer able to live with the pain, you should talk to your doctor about necessary anti-inflammatory or pain medication or possible surgery.
+Should your symptoms worsen or you find you are no longer able to live with the pain, you should talk to your family medicine provider about necessary anti-inflammatory or pain medication or possible surgery.

 Rheumatoid Arthritis